arnispk/Guidelines/CSS/README.md

 6. utils/
 7. vendors/

 1 file to rule them all (main.scss).
-When using critical path loading, there may be several style files.
-Critical-path loading is not obliged at the moment however.
+When using critical path, there may be several style files.
+Critical-path is not mandatory at the moment however.

 ### Sample Directory Structure
 ```